-AGL Home Energy Efficiency Guide

-Small ways to help make a real difference to your home's energy bills
+AGL Home Energy Efficiency Guide Small ways to make a difference to your home's energy bill.

-We're here to help you manage your energy usage
+We're here to help you manage your energy usage.

-At AGL, we've been helping Australians with their gas and electricity for over 180 years, so you could say we know a thing or two about using energy wisely.
+For over 185 years, we've been helping Australians with their energy needs, so you could say we know a thing or two about using energy wisely.

 But being energy efficient in your home doesn't mean you have to 'go without'.
-With just a little effort, you can save energy and money - plus help the environment.
+With just a little effort, you can save energy and money.
 And with the simple yet useful information in this guide, you could discover new ways to use energy at home and cut back on your costs.